Welcome to today's edition of the Rush 24-7 podcast.

 This is fun.

-As all websites and businesses have, we have private internal passwords that we only use amongst ourselves, because we have a paywall.
+As all websites and businesses have, we have private internal passwords that we only use amongst ourselves because we have a paywall.

 Ours is a subscriber-based website.

-So late yesterday afternoon, without telling anybody, we killed one of the popular internal passwords as a means of flushing out everybody who had it.
+So late yesterday afternoon, without telling anybody, we killed one of the popular internal passwords as a means of flushing out everybody who had it to find out how many people unauthorized had been given the internal password.

 And my email started going nuts last night.